tiffanyycheng99/Movie_Franchise_and_Profit/README.md

-# Movie and Swear Words
+# Movies and The "Magical" Swear Words
+Profanity in media is nothing groundbreaking.
+In fact, profanity has become such a commonplace in media that Netflix even has a new comedy series "History of Swear Words" dedicated to explaning and uncovering the origin and impacts of the common foulmouthery.
+But what of these "magical words" and their place in big screen?
+Has the increased frequecy of spoken vulgarities become an indicator of a more popular, more trendy, more succesful film?
+We seek to uncover this mystery!

-# This is where the magic happens.
+## This is where the magic happens

-Questions:
+### Questions:
-- Are sequels worth investing/making in terms of process/critic score?
-- Avg Profit Margins/Budget by Genres/keywords
-- What is the probability of a movie getting a reboot/sequel/prequel/franchise/series/etc.?
-- What are the genres/keywords/movie traits to certain movies that get reboot/sequel/ prequel/franchise/series/ etc.?
+-Are the number of swear words in a movie correlated to the movie's success (i.e. profit/rating/box office/etc.)?
+-Can we predict how many swear words are in the movie based on different factors of the movie:
+  -Director
+  -Genre
+  -Rating
+  -Year
+  -Profit